asvd/jailed/README.md

 - Load an untrusted code into a secure sandbox, so the code cannot break down the main application;

-- Export the precise set of functions (selected by the user) into the sandbox, so that the untrusted code may perform certain actions to the main application simply by calling those functions (without a need for messaging), but strictly within the set of privilliges explicitly defined by what was exported.
+- Export the precise set of functions into the sandbox, so that the untrusted code may perform certain actions to the main application simply by calling those functions (without a need for messaging), but strictly within the set of privilliges explicitly defined by what was exported.

 The code is executed as a *plugin*, a special instance running in a Web-Worker inside a sandboxed frame (in case of web-browser